 You’ll find details of how your insurance policy cost is calculated in the relevant PDS that we provide you.
 Where personal advice is provided to you, you’ll also find details of the commission that Accru Wealth Management are entitled to receive if you decide to purchase a life insurance product, in your SoA or RoA.

-In addition, Accru Wealth Management may receive benefits as part of the Partner Programs in the form of education, training and other support and resources to assist in the delivery of life insurance and investment product advice.
+In addition, Accru Wealth Management may receive benefits as a result of the Partner Programs in the form of education, training and other support and resources to assist in the delivery of life insurance and investment product advice.
 Participants in the Partner Programs may pay a fee to Accru Wealth Management.
 Participants may be given the opportunity to provide training about their products.
 The total amount of fees, or the fees that may be paid by each product provider, will depend upon the commercial arrangements that may be negotiated from time to time between Accru Wealth Management and each product provider.
 These payments will not change the amount of the product cost payable by you.